top of page

-We love growing ginger and galangal in our garden.
-They're also pretty plants with lush summer foliage that can be planted in the ground or grown in containers to turn your porch or outdoor space into a culinary paradise.
+We love growing ginger and galangal and turmeric in our garden.
+They’re pretty plants with similar growing conditions, so can all be treated pretty much the same way.
+The rhizomes or plants can be planted in the ground or grown in containers to turn your porch or outdoor space into a culinary paradise.

-Ginger (Zingiber officinale) and galangal (Alpinia galanga) are tropical understory plants that grow best in hot, humid climates with dappled sunlight and moist, nutrient-rich, well-draining soil.
+Ginger (Zingiber officinale), galangal (Alpinia galanga), and turmeric (Cucumerina longa) are tropical understory plants that grow best in hot, humid climates with dappled sunlight and moist, nutrient-rich, well-draining soil.

 Well-draining soil is important because you don't want the rhizomes to rot and you want them to have enough room to spread around and grow.
 Be sure to water more often in times of drought (especially if growing in raised beds), as the plant may cannibalize its rhizomes if the soil stays dry for too long.
 However, you don't want the soil to be so wet that that it's water-logged.
 If you can’t tell with your finger how wet or dry your soil is, a cheap moisture meter is a helpful tool to have around.